 The enclosure is a Hammond 1590D.

-The PCB standoff posts usually come from Angela Instruments.
+Most of my PCB standoff posts come from Angela Instruments.
 The RC-filter PCB has 1/4-inch standoffs and the ones for the main board are 1-1/2 inches, to make room for the pots and the 1/4″ jacks.